fiskaltrust/portal-manual-doc/doc/handbook-fr/configuration.md

 ![Number 2](../images/Numbers/2.png) Click on \[Create new\] to add a new queue.

 # TODO!!!
-NO FRENCH PROTAL ONLINE
+NO FRENCH PORTAL ONLINE

 #### Add a queue